The benefits of hyperlocal print marketing

 In the digital age, it's become all too easy for brands to reach for global audiences online.
 However, not all businesses benefit equally from such broad marketing tactics.
 When trying to target smaller localised communities, more traditional advertising mediums such as print can often prove more effective.
 Here's how you can unlock the power of print in hyperlocal markets.

 Hyperlocal marketing targets people or communities within a well-defined, local area.
 This can be a certain township, suburb or even just a few blocks and streets.
-The main objective of this type of marketing is to drive foot traffic to businesses in close proximity to the targeted area.
+The main objective of this type of marketing is to drive local customers to businesses.

 Every community has its own cultural footprint.
 So, to succeed in hyperlocal markets, businesses need to think like the locals they're trying to reach.
 This means creating personalised campaigns that address their communal values and needs.

 You could, for example, revolve your campaigns around seasonal local events, such as farmers markets or sports events.
 This attention to detail can increase your chances as being perceived as 'one of their own' and increase people's confidence in your brand.
 Here are five ways your business can use print to gain traction in hyperlocal markets.

 Personalising your direct mail campaigns, as opposed to sending out generic marketing messages, can have a positive impact on your response rate.
 Moreover, addressing your recipients by name and including local references and enticements are likely to catch their eye.

 2. Localised guerrilla marketing